Shim Eun-jin: Career

 After a short absence from the entertainment scene, she re-emerged at the end of 2005 with her first solo album, Zeeny's, which was released by the label CJ Music on December 16, 2005.
 The first single, "Oopsy," was a sexy dance number, allowing Shim to showcase her sexy dance moves (which she was best known for during her time as a Baby V.O.X member).
 She then moved on to a ballad as her second single, although it was not promoted heavily.
 Sales of the album were mediocre, although not abysmal.
 While promoting her album, she went on various variety shows, and launched her clothing line, Z'BAGO.

 In 2006, Shim made her acting debut in the period drama Dae Jo-yeong.

 She held her first solo art exhibition titled Share Joy and Sorrow at the Jeong-am Art Gallery in June 2013; more than 60 of her artworks were on display, including photographs, croquis and writings.
 She had previously joined the Asia Top Gallery Hotel Art Fair in 2010.
-In year 2017, she released her art book entitled 'Hello, stranger".
+In 2017, she released her art book entitled "Hello, stranger".